 Amateur photo-analysis is, however, a dangerous business.
 People can look very different in different pictures for a whole variety of entirely natural reasons.
 Countless other factors such as the lenses, lighting, perspective and cropping can also make a photo look unusual and anomalous.

 For this reason, Paul is Dead advocates point to the startling conclusions of two Italian forensic scientists to bolster their claims.
 In a 2009 Wired Italia article, Francesco Gavazzeni and Gabriella Carlesi conducted a biometric analysis of images taken of the Beatle both before and after 1966 for what was originally intended to be a piece debunking the conspiracy theories.

 To their surprise, the scientists found measurements of the shape of the skull and jaw, the curve of the jaw, the ear, palate and teeth displayed marked differences between the Pauls, leading them to conclude with a “high degree of probability” that they were in fact two different men.

 “The mandibular curve between the two sets of photos showed a discrepancy of over 6 percent, well beyond the threshold of error.
 But there was more, before 1966 each side of the jaw is composed of two curves, since 1967 it appears to be a single curve”, the article explained.

-Gavazzeni and Carlesi outline several other other significant morphological differences in Paul’s lips, eyes, nose and teeth; too many, they say, to be down to the natural fluctuations you would expect between different photos of the same person.
+Gavazzeni and Carlesi outline several other significant morphological differences in Paul’s lips, eyes, nose and teeth; too many, they say, to be down to the natural fluctuations you would expect between different photos of the same person.